SabrinaStaicu/proman/README.md

 3. Open the project and run it from the ```main.py``` file.

-4. Click on the link provided and try it out!
+4. Click on the link provided and try it out!</br>
 ![Image](https://i.imgur.com/Wv8NIyh.png)